 Accessing healthcare as a retiree in Spain

-When retiring to Spain, you will need to hire private health insurance.
+When retiring to Spain from UK, you will need to hire private health insurance.

 This is another requirement to obtain the non-lucrative visa (as well as the other usual path, the golden visa), demanding that your insurance has the same coverage as the public healthcare system in Spain, with no copayments.